wuxx1559/LZ_Wrapper/README.md

 ### 1. For each trait/phenotype of interest, a \<trait\>.txt file with all the loci of interest in it.

 For example, one would have a si.txt for smoking initiation, sc.txt for smoking cessation, and so on.
 These files **should have a header line**.
+The header line should start with a **#**.

   The important columns here are:
   - Column 1 : **Chromosome**